KlenM/Manuscript-PhD-thesis/2_background/2_1_rand_func.md

 \end{aligned}
 $$
 Other convenient way to specify a random function is using some analytic formula containing parameters which are random variables.

+>".
+In the absence of such a family of probability distributions, it is customary to describe the random field in terms of its lowerorder statistical moments." ([Andrews and Phillips, 2005, p.
+45](zotero://select/library/items/IJGQ3J8A)) ([pdf](zotero://open-pdf/library/items/VGHZA9HX?page=69&annotation=537H37EL))

 We will call random processes time-indexed random functions, and random fields random functions indexed by multidimensional (2D or 3D) spatial variables.